notiflowsDocs

 When you publish a notiflow:

-3. All future triggers use the newly published version
+5. All future runs use the newly published version

-4. In-flight workflows (already triggered) continue with their original version
+6. In-flight runs (already triggered) continue with their original version

 Draft Changes